-How to make fugias - two methods
+How to make fugias – Three methods

 The traditional method to make fugias is to squish the dough in the palm of your hands.
 The little dough that escapes between the thumb and forefinger on top forms a ball.
 Pinch this ball with damp hands and drop it in the hot oil.